falberthen/EcommerceDDD/README.md

   </li>
   <li>
     When registering your first customer, it will create the database structure automatically.
-    <br><b>You may want to set EcommerceDDD.DataSeed to add some products.
+    <br><b>DataSeeder will add some products for you if the Products table is empty.
   </li>
 </ul>